9527DHX/9527DHX/README.md

 ## This is 9527DHX 👋

+<img align="right" src="https://github-readme-stats.vercel.app/api?username=9527DHX&show_icons=true"/>

-9527DHX or DHX9527 is my full platform ID. the user of this ID you search on major platforms should be me.
+9527DHX or DHX9527 is my full platform ID.
+the user of this ID you search on major platforms should be me.
 I'm a 17-year-old senior 3 student, living in Guangdong Province, China.
-I am currently tossing about some website applications, such as CMS.
-Studying HTML / CSS......

-<img align="right" src="https://github-readme-stats.vercel.app/api?username=9527DHX&show_icons=true"/>

 ### Links

 * Blog: [9527DHX's Blog](https://9527dhx.top/)
 * Email: [DHX9527#qq.com](mailto:DHX9527@qq.com)

 <!--
 **9527DHX/9527DHX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.